trustoverip/tswg-keri-specification/spec/spec.md

 The creator of the Inception event must create two sets of keypairs, the current (initial) set, and the next set.
 The private keys from the current set are kept as secrets.
 The public keys from the current set are exposed via inclusion in the Inception event.
 Both the public and private keys from the next set are kept as secrets and only the cryptographic digests of the public keys from the next set are exposed via inclusion in the event.
 The public keys from the next set are only exposed in a subsequent Establishment event, if any.
 Both thresholds are exposed via inclusion in the event.

 Upon emittance of the Inception event, the current (initial) set of keypairs becomes the current set of Verifiable authoritative signing keypairs for the AID.
 Emittance of the Inception event also issues the identifier.
 Moreover, to be verifiably authoritative, the Inception event must be signed by a threshold satisficing subset of the current (initial) set of private keys.
 The Inception event may be verified against the attached signatures using the included current (initial) list of public keys.
-When self-addressing, a digest of the serialization of the Inception event provides the AID itself as derived by the SAID protocol {{SAID-ID}}.
+When self-addressing, a digest of the serialization of the Inception event provides the AID itself as derived by the SAID protocol [@SAID-ID].

 There must be only one Establishment event that is an Inception event..
 All subsequent Establishment events must be Rotation events.